teasit/magic-formula-tyre-library/README.md

 ## Usage and Examples

-For interactie examples and usage instructions, open the MATLAB live script [`doc/GettingStarted.mlx`](./doc/GettingStarted.mlx) in your editor.
+For interactive examples and usage instructions, open the MATLAB live script [`doc/GettingStarted.mlx`](./doc/GettingStarted.mlx) in your editor.

 ## Known Issues, Notes and Bugs